alper/nix-shorts/README.md

 Small fixes and elaborations can be contributed via PR.
 Content suggestions can be done via issues.
 This guide itself is a fork of [Justin's original](https://github.com/justinwoo/nix-shorts) with a large number of updates and changes.

 Many topics that are not critically important to a new user will not be written about here.

-## Installation of Nix

-The best way to install Nix at the moment is with [the Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).
-Details of how to install Nix using the installer are in [chapter 1 of Zero to Nix](https://zero-to-nix.com/start/install).

 ## Resources